zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-UK-Connector/Sage-50-UK-Invoice-XML.md

 ```

 ## Details
+The following fields can be set on the details tab.

 | Sage Field | XML Field | Example | Field Type | Field Length | Input |
 | --- | --- | --- | --- | --- | --- |